sionaris/Shiny_bc_paper/README.md

 When this option is chosen, the user must upload a file with the 166 gene columns and the required phenotypic annotation columns (check out [the good practice tips](#instructions) for more details).
 The file should contain more than one rows.
 The user must specify again whether an 'Endo' column is present.
 Otherwise, they have to select a treatment for the full set of samples.
 The radio buttons in the bottom panel can be used to filter the data for subsets of interest (by default, all levels are included for each variable).
 If a binary column named 'Response' is available in the data, the user can produce ROC curves along with predicted probabilities.
 Click *Predict!* to get the (optional) ROC curve and download it along with the predicted probabilities of response for each sample.
 An additional table with information on the error metrics of the model is also generated.

+*As always*:
+- 🔄 Click *Reset parameters* to restore everything to default and upload a new file
+- ℹ️ Click *Info* for useful tips and instructions
 <details>
   <summary>
     <b>Short demo</b>